azfullstack2258/react-native-posts/README.md

-Hippo Education TypeScript Developer Assessment
+silverorange Developer Assessment
 ===============================================

-This exercise is designed to assess how you approach tasks required in your position as a developer at Hippo Education.
+This exercise is designed to assess how you approach tasks required in your position as a developer at silverorange.
 We are interested to see how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.